 For an afternoon spot of tea or cup of hot chocolate with separate bowl of whipped cream, head straight to Miremont Biarritz, at 1bis, Place Clémenceau.
 Very much a “ladies who lunch” type of spot, this elegant tearoom has large picture windows with lovely views of the beach scene below.

 For nice lunch break, have the gourmet menu on the lovely terrace facing the ocean at Le Galion at 17, Boulevard du Général de Gaulle.

 For a simple salad as a main course head over to the place Sainte-Eugénie next to the church and bandstand, to one of the outdoor terraces of the brasseries on the square or dine indoors at La Cantine d’Eugénie in the Hotel Florida.

 Tapas Bars & Hamburger Joints

-For a choice of Spanisn-style tapas, gambas (grilled shrimp), tortillas (omelets) or parrilladas (grilled fish medley), cross the street from the market to the always-lively Bar Jean, 5, rue des Halles, in the same spot since the 1930s.
-Reservations not required, but be prepared to wait for a table.
+For a choice of Spanish-Style tapas, gambas (grilled shrimp), tortillas (omelets) or parrilladas (a grilled fish medley), head across the street from the market to the always-lively Bar Jean, 5 rue des Halles, in the same spot since the 1930s.
+Reservations are not required, but be prepared to wait for a table.

-And if you don’t mind a short walk, our new favorite, Bonheur, La Maison de Hamburger, can be found at 30, Ave.
+And if you don’t mind the short walk, our new favorite, Bonheur, La Maison de Hamburger, can be found at 30, Ave.
 Victor Hugo.
-Well worth the walk, and the wait if you’re not there early enough.
+Well worth the walk, and the wait, if you’re not there early enough.

 Besides an excellent array of tapas bars and newer hamburger joints, Biarritz has some good options for lunch, or dinner if you are staying in the city.